Sch1nken/ChromaGD/README.md

 [![Editor Screenshot](https://raw.githubusercontent.com/Sch1nken/ChromaGD/refs/heads/main/github_images/editor_screenshot.png)

 To change the simulation mode in-game the plugin automatically adds a new global autoload scene for you.
 You can toggle the mode in-game by pressing F4 (currently hardcoded).
 The current mode will be displayed in the top right corner.

+**NOTE:** It should also be possible to do stuff like split-screen of normal view and simulation view.
+I'll maybe add it sometime later :)